Home Products Industries Applications Solutions Support Insights Contact Us

 Bottle Free Water Coolers: The Smarter Choice for Clean and Sustainable Hydration

-Point-of-use coolers tap into the cold water line and pass the incoming water through a multi-stage filtration system — typically a sediment pre-filter, activated carbon block for chlorine and organics, and in some models a reverse osmosis membrane for dissolved solids reduction.
-Filtered water is then chilled in a stainless-steel tank and dispensed hot, cold, or at room temperature.
+Point-of-use coolers tap into your cold water line.
+The water then goes through a multi-stage filtration system.
+Usually, that means a sediment pre-filter, an activated carbon block to get rid of chlorine and other organic stuff, and sometimes a reverse osmosis membrane to reduce dissolved solids.
+After filtering, the water gets chilled in a stainless-steel tank.
+You can then get it hot, cold, or at room temperature.

 Delivered 5-Gallon CoolerBottle-Free POU Cooler